 In our group, we are trying to understand how matter receives her properties from the interactions among individual atoms.
 Since the number of atoms in common matter is overwhelmingly huge, we build artificial quantum matter from scratch, one atom at a time or investigate the electronic structure of two dimensional quantum materials grown by our collaborators.
 When tuning these materials by atom manipulation, the application of electromagnetic fields, and strain, we can change a material's behavior and learn how certain new properties emerge and we then use that knowledge to steer the emergence of interesting quantum behavior.

 We use advanced scanning probe microscopy (SPM) techniques to study the properties of quantum materials ranging from 2D systems to artificially designed arrays built from interacting atoms.
 We utilize our SPM to characterize the properties of this artificial quantum matter via tunneling spectroscopy, time-resolved pump-probe methods, and SPM based electron spin resonance, electron-luminescence, and quasiparticle interference imaging.
 We also develop novel measurement techniques based on compressive sensing and nonlinear spectroscopy to speed-up SPM measurements.

-We are looking for motivated Bachelor, Master, and PhD students who are eager to learn about single atom magnets and want to use and develop advanced SPM techniques to interrogate artificial quantum matter for its quirky properties.
+We are always looking for motivated Bachelor and Master students who are eager to learn about single atom magnets or want to use and develop advanced SPM techniques to interrogate artificial quantum matter for its quirky properties.

 Danyang Liu (PhD), Fabian Natterer (PI), Berk Zengin (PhD), Ales Cahlik (Postdoc), Jens Oppliger (MSc)

 Group Picture from October 2020